How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

 Works well in small yards or tight spaces where height is needed without width

-Size: 3-5 feet high x 3-5 feet wide
+Size: 10-15 feet tall and 3-5 feet wide

 Spacing: 3-5 feet on center

-Whip It Good arborvitae brings a quirky shape and interesting texture to garden beds and borders.
+Whip It Good® arborvitae brings a quirky shape and interesting texture to garden beds and borders.
 Image courtesy of Spring Meadow Nursery, Inc.

 This is a brand-new arborvitae that will land in garden centers in 2026, and it's so cool looking!
 It brings interesting texture to your landscape with long, thin leaves and a whimsical, grass-like appearance.
 It grows faster and has a nicer shape than the older "Whipcord" variety.
 A low-maintenance, versatile choice for modern designs.